MatthewZMD/.emacs.d/README.md

 ## Straight

-[Straight.el](https://github.com/radian-software/straight.el) is chosen over package.el for its declarative and reproducible configuration, ensuring reliable package management and seamless updates by leveraging Git to track and manage package versions directly.
+[Straight](https://github.com/radian-software/straight.el) is preferred over `package.el` for its declarative and reproducible configuration, ensuring reliable package management and easy updates by utilizing Git for version tracking.

 ```emacs-lisp
 (defvar bootstrap-version)